GEOTHERMAL WELL DRILLING

 Mercury Geothermal Well Drilling

 We expect to spend ~$169 million on this current make up well campaign.
-These make up wells are are a key part of our long term sustainable geothermal generation strategy to provide base-load renewable electricity for decades to come.
+These wells are a key part of our long term sustainable geothermal generation strategy to provide base-load renewable electricity for decades to come

-Mercury is setting up a drilling rig to carry out repair work on an existing well on Fletcher Avenue, in the car park of the Oji mill in Kawerau.
+Mercury has carried out repair work on an existing well on Fletcher Avenue, near the traffic lights in Kawerau.

 FREQUENTLY ASKED QUESTIONS